i-love-coffee-i-love-tea/JavaTLSOnlySocket/README.md

 $ mvn package

-## Manage certificates
+## Certificate Setup

-We will use the keytool to create SSL keys and for certificates for both server and clients.
+We will use the keytool to create SSL keys and certificates for both server and clients.

 The keys are wrapped in openssl compatible PKCS12 keystores.

-For each client trust has to be setup by exporting and importing each others certificates into their peers keystore.
+For each client trust has to be setup by exporting and importing each others certificates into their peers keystore and answering yes when asked if you trust the certificate.

 You can run the create-keystores.sh script to initialize example keystores and skip the next topics "Create the server key- and truststore" and
 "Client key- and truststore setup" for testing.